man sitting with lemon car

 How Long Do You Have to Make a Lemon Law Claim?

-If you decide to file a legal claim under California lemon law, your claim will be subject to a four-year statute of limitations.
-The best way to determine how long you may have to file your claim is to consult with a knowledgeable California lemon law attorney.
+If you decide to file a legal claim, your lemon law claim will be subject to a four-year statute of limitations.
+The best way to determine how long you may have to file your claim is to consult with a knowledgeable Los Angeles lemon law attorney.

-What to Do If Your Car Is a Lemon
+What to Do If Your Motor Vehicle Is a Lemon

 If you are having problems with a new (or new-to-you) car, take action immediately: